 Contemporary Studies Program honours requirement and honours application process

 The CSP honours requirement can be fulfilled in either of the two honours subjects (normally the subject in which you have taken more classes, i.e., your primary subject).
 The honours requirement in CSP is satisfied by writing an honours thesis, which is defended at an oral examination.
 The first part of the honours seminar, CTMP 0456, is a “non-credit” class, but it is still mandatory that you attend it and fulfill all the requirements.
-The second part of the honours seminar, CTMP 4456 is a 3-credit class, which will count toward the number of credits required for your combined-honours degree.1
+The second part of the honours seminar, CTMP 4456 is a 3-credit class, which will count toward the number of credits required for your combined-honours degree.[1]

 If you intend to complete an honours thesis in CSP, you must have your honours application approved by the CSP Director and the Chair of the Dalhousie Department.
-Honours applications should be completed online as follows:
+Honours applications should be completed on-line as follows:

 • obtain a fillable pdf “Honours Application Form” from the CSP office (sharon.brown@ukings.ca)